tohkerwei/main/docs/draft/UserGuideDraft.md

 - `time m/4 s/40`
   - Starts a timer for 4 minutes and 40 seconds

 ### 3.10.
-Add a new training template: `add training template`
+Add a new routine template: `add routine template`

-Adds a new training template with the specified name and exercise templates.
+Adds a new routine template with the specified name and exercise templates.

-Format: `add training template n/NAME_OF_TEMPLATE e/[EXERCISE_TEMPLATES]...`
+Format: `add routine template n/NAME_OF_TEMPLATE e/[EXERCISE_TEMPLATES]...`

 - `n/NAME_OF_TEMPLATE` is case insensitive. e.g `back` will match `Back`
 - The order of words will matter. e.g `Push Pull` will not match `Pull Push`